 Cocoa nibs could add a lot of crunchy texture and chocolate flavour without adding to the sweetness of the cookie.
 They are perfect in sweet cookies.
 I think cocoa nibs would work really well in sweet tart crusts too.
 Try adding them to this coffee sugar cookie crust or even in brownies with raspberries!

-These buckwheat cocoa nib cookies are made with a lot of butter giving them a delightful buttery flavour and the perfect shortbread texture.
-These cookies aren't overly sweet either.
-This recipe comes from Alice Medrich and was featured in the Food52 Genius Desserts cookbook by Kristen Miglore, which I highly recommend!
-I reviewed the Food 52 Genius desserts on the blog before and you can still buy it on Amazon.
+These cookies would be a hit on a Christmas cookie platter too.
+This recipe was adapted from Alice Medrich and was featured in the Food52 Genius Desserts cookbook by Kristen Miglore, which I highly recommend!
+I reviewed the Food 52 Genius Desserts book on the blog before and you can still buy it on Amazon.

 📖 Recipe